Architecture at ESO

 A satisfactory solution for the accommodation of visiting astronomers and staff members in Chile was found by the acquisition of a colonial style house containing many rooms and surrounded by an attractive garden on a lot of 4400 m2, formerly belonging to the Spaarwater family.
 Situated in the Las Condes district, not far from the ESO Headquarters in Santiago, the house could easily be transformed into both offices for administration and temporary lodgings.

 In its meeting of December 1964 Council approved the purchase and the transaction was concluded in March 1965, and by May, the house was being adapted to ESO’s needs.
 In the early 1970s, a plan to sell the Guesthouse and incorporate its function for visitors into the Vitacura Headquarters building, was mooted, but idea was not pursued any further, and to this day it remains a sanctuary of calm in the bustle of Santiago.

-The ESO Supernova Planetarium & Visitor Centre will be a cutting-edge astronomy centre located at the ESO Headquarters in Garching near Munich, Germany.
+The ESO Supernova Planetarium & Visitor Centre is a cutting-edge astronomy centre located at the ESO Headquarters in Garching near Munich, Germany.
 Start of the construction work was marked by a groundbreaking event on 24 February 2015 (ann15011).
-The heart of the ESO Supernova will be a fulldome planetarium with a dome of 14 metres in diameter.
-In addition to the planetarium it will contain an engaging astronomical exhibition, extending over 2200 square metres, as well as two conference rooms.
+The heart of the ESO Supernova is a fulldome planetarium with a dome measuring 14 metres in diameter.
+In addition to the planetarium, the centre contains an engaging astronomical exhibition — extending over 2200 square metres — as well as two conference rooms.

 The novel design of the new building resembles that of a close double-star system with one star transferring mass to its companion.
 This set-up will ultimately lead to the heavier component exploding as a supernova, briefly becoming as bright as the light of all the stars in the Milky Way combined.